ctb/titus-blog/src/2015-cyberinfrastructure-sust.rst

 platforms, and ultimately by only funding projects that build in sustainability from the beginning.
-Ultimately, funders must request, and reviewers require, an end-of-life plan for all infrastructure development efforts, and this end-of-life plan should be “baked in” to the project from the very beginning.
+Ultimately, funders must request, and reviewers require, an end-of-life plan for all infrastructure development efforts, and this end-of-life plan should be "baked in" to the project from the very beginning.

 In the end, providing robust services while developing research